rtsao/css-in-js-perf-tests/README.md

 To set the amount of iterations you can set an environment variable called `ITERATIONS`.
 This will result in: `ITERATIONS=100 npm run bench`.

+> Make sure you have Node6 or higher installed as well.

 ## Specs

 The specs from the machine on which the tests were run: